New Mexico sues Google over collection of children's data

 “Student safety should be the number one priority of any company providing services to our children, particularly in schools,” Balderas said in a statement.
 “Tracking student data without parental consent is not only illegal, it is dangerous."

-New Mexico's claim cites violations of the state's Unfair Practices Act and the federal Children’s Online Privacy Protection Act, which requires websites and online services to obtain parental consentbefore collecting any information from children under 13.
-In a separate case, Google already has agreed to pay $170 million combined to the Federal Trade Commision and New York state to settle allegations its YouTube video service collected personal data on children without their parents’ consent.
+New Mexico's claim cites violations of the state's Unfair Practices Act and the federal Children’s Online Privacy Protection Act, which requires websites and online services to obtain parental consent before collecting any information from children under 13.
+In a separate case, Google already has agreed to pay $170 million combined to the Federal Trade Commission and New York state to settle allegations its YouTube video service collected personal data on children without their parents’ consent.

 The attorney general's office filed a similar lawsuit against Google and other tech companies in 2018, targeting what Balderas described as illegal data collection from child-directed mobile apps.
 That case still is pending in federal court, but the companies have denied wrongdoing.